Domain-Independent Dynamic Programming with Constraint Propagation: Experimentation

 \subsection{RCPSP}

 Considering RCPSP, Figure~\ref{fig:rcpsp_expanded} shows that constraint propagation increases the number of instances solved per state expansion considerably for CABS, exhibiting that constraint propagation is crucial when using a state-based approach for RCPSP.
-Appendix~\ref{sec:rcpsp_opt_gap} indicates that constraint propagation provides the most benefit when proving optimality.
+Appendix~\potentialremove{\ref{sec:rcpsp_opt_gap}}{A.2} indicates that constraint propagation provides the most benefit when proving optimality.

-Additionally, Figure~\ref{fig:rcpsp_time} shows that adding constraint propagation to CABS also increases the number of instances solved per second compared to CABS alone.
-As expected, since \astar{}(+CP) rarely finds primal bounds, which are key for pruning, it falls behind CABS(+CP).
-OR-Tools is the best-performing solver of all, possibly due to using a depth-first backtracking search, which is well-suited for the problem.
-Nonetheless, \astar/CABS+CP provide better primal and/or dual bounds than OR-Tools on numerous instances (as shown in Figure~\ref{fig:rcpsp_opt_gap_comparison} of Appendix~\ref{sec:rcpsp_opt_gap}).
+Additionally, Figure~\ref{fig:rcpsp_time} shows that CABS+CP solves more instances per second than CABS alone.
+Since \astar{}(+CP) rarely finds primal bounds, which are key for pruning, it falls behind CABS(+CP).
+OR-Tools is the best-performing solver, possibly due to its depth-first backtracking search being well-suited for the problem.
+Nonetheless, \astar/CABS+CP provide better primal and/or dual bounds than OR-Tools on 70 instances (as shown in Figure~\potentialremove{\ref{fig:rcpsp_opt_gap_comparison}}{11} of Appendix~\potentialremove{\ref{sec:rcpsp_opt_gap}}{A.2}).